davidgomari/CarRace2D/README.md

 *   **Human:** Controlled using the keyboard arrow keys (Up/Down for throttle/brake, Left/Right for steering).
 *   **Random:** Selects actions randomly from the allowed action space.
 *   **MPC (Model Predictive Control):** Uses CasADi to solve an optimization problem over a prediction horizon to determine the best action based on a kinematic bicycle model.
-*   **RL (Reinforcement Learning):** Placeholder agent.
-Requires implementation of model loading (e.g., PyTorch, TensorFlow) and inference logic within `agents/rl_agent.py`.
+*   **RL (Reinforcement Learning):** Implements a configurable RL agent that can load trained models and use different RL algorithms.
+Currently supports REINFORCE by default.

 ## Notes

-*   The Reinforcement Learning training and agent inference parts (`training.py`, parts of `agents/rl_agent.py`) are currently placeholders and need to be implemented using a specific RL library (like Stable Baselines3, Tianshou, or a custom implementation).
-The current `RLAgent` returns a default action.
+*   The Reinforcement Learning implementation now supports model loading and inference, with a configurable algorithm selection.
 *   The car physics model is a simplified kinematic bicycle model with added force dynamics.
 It may not perfectly reflect real-world vehicle behavior.
+*   The UI now includes interactive controls (Back, Reset, Pause/Resume) that work during both simulation and training.
+*   Multi-agent RL training is not yet implemented.
+The multi-agent training function is a placeholder for future development.

 ## Customization Guide